MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 When the world loads, there will be repeated messages displayed on the screen from **[Server]**.

 :::image type="content" source="Media/TickJson/tickjson_displays_one_two.png" alt-text="Chat area of screen displays repeated messages [Server] one [Server] two":::

+>[!Note]
+> If the behavior pack stack has multiple behavior packs, all functions in tick.json will be run every tick.
+That is, they are additive.

 ## What's Next?